 Growing a successful business needs a lot of hard work and stamina.
 It is thus devastating for many to learn later on that your backbreaking work has not saved your company from becoming insolvent.
 Business failures and insolvency are common occurrences but they can be prevented if you are aware of the indicators of insolvency.

 Many factors affect your business’s solvency, some of which will be beyond your control (e.g. economic crisis).
-In this article, we walk you through 14 situations signifying that your business is headed for financial trouble or is already in financial trouble.
+In this article, we walk you through 14 situations signifying that your business is at risk and is headed for financial trouble or is already in financial trouble.
 Use this list to guide you in making decisions for your company because continuing to trade while insolvent may have negative repercussions not just on your business but also on the directors of the company who may be personally liable for decisions prejudicial to the creditors of the company under the Companies Act of 1993.

 14 Signs of Insolvency: